harimau99/here-maps/readme.txt

 = HERE Maps for Your Blog =

-Official HERE Maps is powered by HERE (http://here.com/).
+Official HERE Maps is powered by HERE APIs (https://developer.here.com/).
 Add it to your blog to share information about your favorite places and to display maps.

 = Features =